nandajavarma/Automated-Rendering-Testing/README.md

 For more info run:

 ./rendering_testing.py -h
-Alternatively, one can test using this framework by running:

-./automatedrenderingtesting.py
-It will ask for the engine of your choice.
-Then ask for the test cases file, followed by font file and reference file.
-If you choose harfbuzz as the engine you need not bother about the rendered outputs' file otherwise you will be prompted to provide this as well.

-Then it will do the comparisons and the ouputs will be stored inside the files you specify.
-In the case of harfbuzz engine, you will also get the image of the wrong renderings inside the directory you specify.

 (In the repo one can find samples in four Malayalam fonts.
 Test cases file being ml-test-cases.txt and reference file being rachana-glyph.txt, suruma-glyph.txt, lohit-glyph.txt and meera-glyph.txt for fonts Rachana, Suruma, Lohit-Malayalam and Meera respectively)